shraddha375/sdram_controller/README.md

 - Regardless of Refresh mode:
   - No row address is required to perform select row refresh.
-  - **Refresh Counter** → Automatically generates row addresses.
+  - <mark style="background-color: lightblue">**Refresh Counter** → Automatically generates row addresses.</mark>
 - AUTO REFRESH is a built-in refresh mechanism in SDRAM.
-- The memory controller issues a single command, and the SDRAM itself cycles through all the row addresses automatically.
+- <mark style="background-color: lightblue">The memory controller issues a single command, and the SDRAM itself cycles through all the row addresses automatically.</mark>
-- This reduces the burden on the memory controller.
+- <mark style="background-color: lightblue">This reduces the burden on the memory controller.</mark>
-- Since the refresh is performed on all storage cells in a row, this is referred to as row addressing.
+- <mark style="background-color: lightblue">Since the refresh is performed on all storage cells in a row, there is no need for column addressing.</mark>

 <p align="center">
 <img src="https://github.com/shraddha375/sdram_controller/blob/main/images/image_26.jpg" width=100% height=100%>